doginthehat/ls-filebrowser/README.md

 If you ever need additional processing when a new file is uploaded through the behaviour, you can provide a `filebrowserBeforeSaveFile($file, $recordId, $model)` method in your controller.

+### Adding the filebrowser to the cms pages controller (Editing Content)

+_I'm guessing someone will eventually want to do this_

+It's straight forward enough - though it currently needs tweaking some core files which is far from ideal (see below).

+In a custom module, you'll need to hook into a couple of events as follow:

+	/*
+		First, subscribe to event onControllerReady.
+		Note, we use the generic onControllerReady event because there's no page-specific event you can hook to when editing page content unfortunately.

+		Add this line in your module's subscribeEvents method */
+	Backend::$events->addEvent('backend:onControllerReady', $this, 'on_controller_ready');

+	/*
+		Then add the code for the event handler
+	*/
+	function on_controller_ready($controller)
+	{
+		if ($controller instanceof Cms_Pages)
+			$controller->extend_with('Filebrowser_Editor_Formbehavior');

+	}

+	/*
+		You also need to extend the page model to add the Filebrowser button to the editor.

+		Add this line in your module's subscribeEvents method */
+	Backend::$events->addEvent('cms:onExtendPageForm', $this, 'on_extend_page_form');

+	/*
+		Then add the code for the event handler
+	*/
+	function on_extend_page_form($page, $context)
+	{
+		if ($context == 'content')
+		{
+			$blocks = $page->list_content_blocks();
+			foreach ($blocks as $block)
+			{
+				$column_name = 'content_block_'.$block->code;
+				$field = $page->find_form_field($column_name);

+				$field->htmlPlugins .= ',Filebrowser';
+				$field->htmlButtons1 .= ',Filebrowser';

+			}
+		}
+	}

+Now for the annoying bit.

+I can't really see at this stage a better spot to add some of the required code for the module, and because of the problem mentioned in point 3 in the usage section above, you'll need to tweak the cms view to prevent the module from overwriting its own head content.
+_I did [request an additional event](http://forum.lemonstandapp.com/index.php?app=tracker&showissue=83) that would prevent that problem as it would give me a better hook spot.
+Maybe when that's fixed this won't be necessary.._

+In the mean time: Open `modules/cms/controllers/cms_pages/edit.htm' and add `true` to the first endBlock() - for the head section.

+That's it.